 On average, a hybrid mattress needs to be replaced after 6 years.

 A pillow-top may provide an extra layer between you and your mattress, but it won’t necessarily increase the mattress’ lifespan.
 The extra cushiony layer can break down over time and leave you with an uneven sleeping surface.

 Waterbed mattresses come in two types: hard-side and soft-side.
 Hard-side mattresses are the traditional type of vinyl waterbed mattresses, while soft-side are encased in a foam “box” and look much like other mattresses.

 Although less popular now than in the past, waterbed mattresses may be making a comeback.
 They can last anywhere from 5 to 10 years.

 There are a few reasons to replace your mattress, with the main one being comfort.
 Over time, a mattress can lose its shape and begin to sag, creating dips and lumps.
 An uncomfortable mattress can interfere with your ability to get a good night’s sleep.

-Not getting enough sleep has been linked to a number of diseases, including:
+has been linked to a number of diseases, including:

 - heart disease

 Dust mites and other allergens also accumulate in mattresses, which can cause or worsen symptoms in people with allergies, asthma, and other respiratory conditions.
 A 2015 study found that mattresses contain the highest concentration of dust mites in a household.